The Very Rev. Anthony R. Brausch, Ph.D.

 Fr.
 Brausch earned both a licentiate and doctoral degree in philosophy from the Pontifical Gregorian University in Rome.
 In 2019, he was honored as the recipient of the Gregorian’s distinguished Bellarmine Award for his doctoral work “Aristotle and Definitional Limits: Functional Characteristics and Limitations Pertaining to Definitions of Natural Substances.”

 In addition to his responsibilities as President/Rector, Fr.
-Brausch serves as an Assistant Professor of Philosophy, teaching various courses including Modern Philosophy, Contemporary Philosophy, Pastoral Leadership and Theology/Spirituality of Holy Orders.
+Brausch serves as an Associate Professor of Philosophy, teaching various courses including Modern Philosophy, Contemporary Philosophy, Pastoral Leadership and Theology/Spirituality of Holy Orders.
 He also serves as a consultor to the Holy See’s Dicastery for the Clergy.

 Contact